Evening View & Windmill Lights – Nocturne Snow.

 This nocturne in snow was created at that first day of snow.
 I started a bit too late.
 It gave difficulties :) A) Got dark quick – Scene changed and B) Couldn’t see color as good, so I finished it the next day.

-As you can see here below, the lantarn did give a bit of light, but those who have painted nocturnes before, probably know: no matter which lights, headsets, leds or other, seeing the colors for what they really are is just harder.
+As you can see here below, the lantern did give a bit of light, but those who have painted nocturnes before, probably know: no matter which lights, headsets, LEDs or other, seeing the colors for what they really are is just harder.
 Solutions: Premix your colors + Start (really) Early.
 (Before the sun has set.)

 LW20 Landscape Plein air Painting